 However, there are two big catches when it comes to SBA loans.
-First, you’ll need to qualify for the loan, and the process of doing so isn’t exactly easy.
-In addition to strict business and personal credit score requirements, you’ll need to satisfy a host of other lender criteria as well.
+First, you’ll need to qualify for the loan, and there is a fairly extensive list of eligibility requirements.
+SBA loans require good personal credit, and some loans require the lender to check business credit as well.
 Additionally, if you need access to funding in a hurry, an SBA loan might not be the right choice.
-The tedious application process on these loans often takes 60-90 days.
+The application process on these loans often takes 60-90 days.

 Interested in learning what it takes to actually qualify for a secured or unsecured loan from the SBA?
 This step-by-step guide may help.

 Working Capital Loans for Startups

 Startup companies in particular can be vulnerable to cash flow problems, in large part because it often takes a new business some time to start generating sufficient cash flow to cover expenses.
 Working capital business loans can be a great tool to help startups navigate this challenging time.